fastify/fastify/docs/Migration-Guide-V4.md

 ### Deprecation of `app.use()`

 Starting this version of Fastify, we have deprecated the use of `app.use()`.
-We have decided not support the use of middlewares.
+We have decided not to support the use of middlewares.
 Both `middie` and `fastify-express` will still be there and maintained.
+Use Fastify's hooks instead.